Nausea, vomiting

 When trekking in the Himalayas there is always the danger of mild to serious problems related to the high altitude.
 The symptoms are communally known as Acute Mountain Sickness (AMS).

-Failure of the body to acclimatize to the reducing amount of the oxygen available above the elevation of at 2400-2500m is known as AMS.
-It is important that trekkers understand they will be affected to a greater or lesser extent when they ascend to over then this altitudes.
+Failure of the body to acclimatize to the reducing amount of oxygen available above the elevation of 2400-2500m is known as AMS.
+It is important that trekkers understand they will be affected to a greater or lesser extent when they ascend to over than these altitudes.
 As you climb higher, the atmospheric pressure falls and the amount of available oxygen also decreases.
 The body will adjust to cope with this by altering the characteristics of your blood in order to utilize better the lower oxygen levels available to it.
 This process takes time and can differ from individual to individual.
 In fact, individuals can experience different rates of acclimatization on separate visits.
-So, having acclimatized well on a previous visit, there is still no guarantee of a subsequent quick acclimatization.
+So, having acclimatized well on a previous visit, there is still no guarantee of subsequent quick acclimatization.

 The mechanics of acclimatization are not well understood but it has been proved that a number of factors have a positive effect.
 By far the most important is regulating your rate of ascent when traveling in excess of 2500 meters above sea level.
 As a general rule you should not gain more than 300-400 meters a day and have a rest day every third to fourth day.
-Maintaining good fluid intake and urine output has also been proved to be effective in combating the effective in combating the effects of altitude.
+Maintaining good fluid intake and urine output has also been proved to be effective in combating the effects of altitude.
 The dry air of the mountains tends to dehydrate you so an increased fluid intake.
-Try to drink at least four liters of well purified water a day.
+Try to drink at least four liters of well-purified water a day.
 Prophylactic medication should not be required to aid acclimatization unless specifically prescribed by a physician skilled in the treatment and prevention of altitude sickness.
 Fitness may have some effect on speedy acclimatization but being young and fit does not guarantee immunity.
 The only age concern is for the very young who may not be able to describe their symptoms to their parents.
-For this reason it is unwise to take very young children to altitudes above 3500 - 4000 meters.
+For this reason, it is unwise to take very young children to altitudes above 3500 - 4000 meters.
 Symptoms of AMS may be mild or severe and the victim can develop severe symptoms very rapidly if the mild effects are ignored.